Geography of England: Coastline

 England has 4422 km of coastline, much less than the deeply indented Scottish coastline.

 The English coastline varies a great deal by the seas and regions it borders.
 The North Sea coast of England is mainly flat and sandy with many dunes and is similar to coastlines across the sea in the Netherlands.

 The English North Sea coast is an important area of bird life and is a habitat for many shore and wading birds.
 Along the English Channel, the South Coast builds up into steep, white cliffs at Dover, which are often seen as an iconic symbol of England and Britain.

 The South Coast continues to the Isle of Wight, but eventually gives way to the Jurassic Coast of Dorset, a coastline rich in beauty, history and fossils.

-Into Devon and Cornwall, the coastline becomes more rocky and steep, with numerous cliffs and tiny fishing villages along the coastline.
+In Devon and Cornwall, the coastline becomes more rocky and steep, with numerous cliffs and tiny fishing villages along the coastline.
 This stretch of coastline stretches from Devon to Land's End in Cornwall, the westernmost part of mainland England.

 The coastline of Devon and Cornwall has similarities to that of Brittany in France directly opposite.

 Following the coastline northwards the coast remains much the same as in south Devon and Cornwall but is besides the Celtic Sea until it eventually reaches the Bristol Channel, an important shipping and docking area.

 The English coastline re-emerges again in North West England.
 The coastline here is similar to the North Sea coast in that it is mainly flat and sandy, with the only notable cliffs along this stretch of coast being at St Bees Head in Cumbria.
 The English Irish Sea coast is an important area of estuaries and bird life, with Wirral being a peninsula bounded by two rivers, the River Dee and the River Mersey.
 Liverpool and Merseyside are areas of high population and important industry along this coast, with tourist resorts of Southport and Blackpool being further to the north.

 The English Irish Sea coast hosts two important geographic areas, Morecambe Bay, a large bay, and the Furness and Walney Island areas.